MEffenberger/IPK_1/README.md

 ## System Architecture

-The system is divided into several parts, each of which is responsible for a different aspect of the communication process.
+The system is divided into several parts, each responsible for a different aspect of the communication process.
 It relies on communication between classes of which the most important one is the 'StreamHandler' class.
 This class, based on the protocol used, decides on instantiating a Handler for TCP or UDP.
 The Handler class is responsible for the protocol-specific communication with the server.
 The Handler class works closely with the 'MessageValidator' class,